pranavpandey/small-app-support/README.md

 *A simple library to build apps for Sony Small Apps Extension.*

 Small App Support is an easy to use library to build attractive small apps with native apps like functionality.
 I have divided it into different parts for easy understanding.
-As small app is a service there was a problem displaying a dialog from the small app.
-So, I have wrote a function to easily display a dialog from a small app.
-This library is a collection of such type of functions and classes to provide a good interface.
+As small app is a service, there were issues while displaying dialog from the small app.
+So, I have wrote a function to easily display dialog from a small app.
+This library is a collection of such type of functions and classes to provide a better interface.

 <img src="https://raw.githubusercontent.com/pranavpandey/small-app-support/master/graphics/sas_screen_1.png" width="280" height="486">
 <img src="https://raw.githubusercontent.com/pranavpandey/small-app-support/master/graphics/sas_screen_2.png" width="280" height="486">